mavam/quarto-brief/README.md

 ---
 ```

 Any TeX-compatible unit should work, like e.g. `ex`, `in` or `mm`.
+However, to
-However, to avoid layout breaks, it is recommended to use one of the most common sizes `10pt`, `11pt` or `12pt`.
+avoid layout breaks, it is recommended to use one of the most common sizes
+`10pt`, `11pt` or `12pt`.

 ### Customize Fonts

 You can adjust fonts by adjusting Quarto's [PDF font
 options](https://quarto.org/docs/reference/formats/pdf.html#fonts).

-To use a different font, say [Roboto](https://fonts.google.com/specimen/Roboto),
+To use a different font, e.g.
+[Roboto](https://fonts.google.com/specimen/Roboto), download and unpack the font
-downloading the font archive and unpack to get the TTF files.
-We use these
+archive to get the TTF files.
+We use these in the example below:
-below:

 - `Roboto-Bold.ttf`
 - `Roboto-BoldItalic.ttf`